 Achieving Further Savings

 The Council has a savings programme to realise £20.3m savings in 2021/22.
-Further savings are expected to be required in the next 3 years.
+Further savings are expected to be required over the next 6 years.
 As the Council's budget reduces finding additional savings becomes more difficult.